mervederse/Python/README.md

-# Python
+# DATA FORECASTING AND VISUALIZATION with Python

- Data Analysis with Python
+ ## This folder about pratics with Python
+ - Data Visualization
+ - Data Forecasting ( Logistic Regression Model)